Keylogger

 Keyloggers work by capturing and recording the keystrokes you make on your keyboard.

-For software keyloggers, the normally starts with the installation of malicious software on your computer, often without your knowledge.
+For software keyloggers, the process normally starts when the malicious software is installed on your computer.
+This often happens without your knowledge.

 Once installed, the keylogger runs in the background, monitoring and recording every keystroke you type, capturing everything from login credentials to personal messages.

-The recorded keystrokes are collected and stored in a log file, and the data is then sent to the attacker via email, FTP, or a remote server.
+The recorded keystrokes are collected and stored in a log file.
+The data is then sent to the attacker.

 Hardware keyloggers, on the other hand, involve a physical device attached between the keyboard and the computer.